How to Hate Your Job (or 16 Things Not to Do)

 - It doesn’t have to be that way–even if drastic change isn’t immediately practical, small changes can still make a huge difference.

-- The world is better when people do what they feel they are meant to do–if you have a fulfilling day at work are you more or less likely to be smiley to the woman serving you lunch, or more energetic with your kids that night?
+- The world is better when people do what they feel they are meant to do–if you have a fulfilling day at work, are you more or less likely to be friendly to the woman serving you lunch, or more energetic with your kids that night?
 That’s what I thought.
 Fulfillment is contagious.